School of Psychology

 • Applied & Authentic Assessment: All of our assessments focus on the practical elements of the course, providing a flavour of the real-world work of a practising Psychologist.

-• State of the Art Facilities: Learn in our dedicated research and computer labs with over 50 networked computers, an observation room with a one-way mirror, video analysis equipment.
+• State-of-the-art Facilities: Learn in our dedicated research and computer labs with over 50 networked computers, an observation room with a one-way mirror, video analysis equipment.
 Our cyberpsychology research laboratory is stocked with the latest in virtual reality and eye-tracking equipment.

 • Psychological Test Library: Gain access to the latest psychometric tools for your research with our comprehensive test library.